-Under constant returns-to-scale and in the absence of any capacity constraint or uncertainty, we show that Cournot oligopolistic competition in which n firms produce to store in a first period, before producing again and selling on the market in second period, has a Nash-perfect equilibrium in pure strategy no matter the number of firms in competition or the cost of storage.
+Under constant returns-to-scale and in the absence of any capacity constraint, we show that Cournot oligopolistic competition in which n firms produce to store in a first period, before producing again and selling on the market in second period, has a Nash-perfect equilibrium in pure strategy no matter the number of firms in competition or the cost of storage.
 Equilibria can be multiple and differ according to the number of firms which store.
 The static Cournot-Nash outcome where no firm stores is the expected unique equilibrium of the game when the cost of storage is large enough, but outside this range it is not an equilibrium anymore.
-For intermediate or small values of the cost of storage, equilibria are such that a subset of firms is storing a positive quantity to exert endogenously some Stackelberg leadership over the rest of firms who behave as followers, who do not store and who produce and sell in second period only.
-The number of firms storing at equilibrium results from the trade-off between a larger market share, gained thanks to the endogenous commitment to be more aggressive on the market by accumulating early the output, and a smaller margin, due to the increase in competition among firms and to the increase in the costs of operations that include now a cost of storage.
-The profitability of the strategy that consists in increasing inventories to credibly commit to gain market shares is therefore larger when a few firms are in competition on the market, and decreases when n increases, which suggests a non monotonicity of the equilibrium in the number of competitors.
+For intermediate or small values of the cost of storage, equilibria are such that a subset of firms is storing a positive quantity to exert endogenously some Stackelberg leadership over the other firms who behave as followers, who do not store and who produce and sell in second period only.
+The number of firms storing at equilibrium results from the individual trade-off between a larger market share, gained thanks to the endogenous commitment to be more aggressive on the market by accumulating early the output, and a smaller margin, due to the increase in aggregate sales and to the increase in the costs of operations, which are increased by storage costs.
+As the number of competitors over the two periods increases, the number of firms which can exert some leadership increases but the individual market share of each leader decreases.
+Facing a margin reduction due to larger aggregate sales and to larger operations costs, not storing may become more profitable than storing when the number of competitors nis large enough, and the number of leaders, which increases when n is small enough, may decrease when n is large enough.
 We confirm this intuition and show that the number of firms storing and the aggregate inventories at equilibrium can be non monotonic with the number of firms in competition.
 Finally as the equilibria are asymmetric,- except of course the Cournot one when it occurs -, concentration increases compared to what it would be at the static Cournot-Nash equilibrium, with identical demand and costs.
-We show that the Herfindhal-Hirschman concentration index (HHI) is strictly larger than the value it obtains in static Cournot competition, while the price-cost margin is strictly lower due to the increase in competition caused by inventories.
+We show that the Herfindhal-Hirschman concentration index (HHI) is strictly larger than the value it obtains in static Cournot competition. while the price-cost margin is strictly lower due to the increase in aggregate sales caused by inventories; consumers' surplus is therefore larger than in static Cournot competition.

-&lt;sup>1Blanchard uses monthly data from January 1966 to December 1979 for 10 divisions of the main U.S. manufacturers: 5 from GM, 2 from Ford, 2 from Chrysler and 1 from American Motors.
+1Blanchard uses monthly data from January 1966 to December 1979 for 10 divisions of the main U.S. manufacturers: 5 from GM, 2 from Ford, 2 from Chrysler and 1 from American Motors.